About

 Supporting wellbeing in midlife and beyond

-Alongside nutrition support, I offer reflexology as a restorative wellbeing practice to help calm the nervous system, reduce feelings of overwhelm and support relaxation during times of change.
-Used as part of a wider wellbeing approach, it can be a valuable way to support both physical and emotional balance.A practical, whole-person approach to wellbeing.
+Alongside nutrition support, I offer reflexology as a restorative practice to help calm the nervous system, ease feelings of overwhelm and encourage deep relaxation during times of change.
+Used as part of a wider approach, it can support both physical and emotional balance.

-A practical, whole person approach to wellbeing
+A practical, whole-person approach to wellbeing

 When we nourish ourselves physically and mentally, and give ourselves permission to prioritise self-care without guilt, we create strong foundations for long-term health, resilience and healthy ageing.

-Midlife and menopause as a doorway to better wellbeing
+Midlife as a doorway to better wellbeing

 Wellbeing talks and workshops